 A: In the short-term, governments, NGOs and other actors need to help these fishing communities get the resources they need to weather the pandemic, including access to food, relief funds, personal protective equipment and assistance programs to support their fisheries in the long-term.

-In the Galápagos Islands, for example, Conservation International Ecuador is providing protective equipment to local fishing communities across the island to ensure that fishers and park rangers can continue to work safely during the COVID-19 pandemic.
+For example, with the support of the Blue Action Fund, Conservation International Ecuador is providing protective equipment to local fishing communities across the Galápagos Islands to ensure that fishers and park rangers can continue to work safely during the COVID-19 pandemic.
 For the isolated populations in the Gulf of Guayaquil on the coast of southwestern Ecuador, Conservation International is leading efforts to provide immediate economic support and food to vulnerable families who typically depend on mangrove fisheries for their livelihoods.

 The private sector also plays an important role to ensure people have proper social and health safeguards such as protective gear all along the fishing supply chain — from the fishers to the people handling and storing the fish once it is caught to the local distributors selling the fish.
 Although many seafood markets have been disrupted, it is crucial for buyers and suppliers to maintain relationships with and continue sourcing from small-scale fisheries so that they can access the market during these difficult times.